petermunro/ai-assisted-software-development-labs/lab-06-data-ingestion-and-search.md

 ### Task 1: Project Setup

+There are two approaches to setting up the project.

+1. Use Spring Initializr to create the project, download the zip file and open it in your IDE.
+You can ask the AI to help you with this.
+2. Use AI to generate the project structure.

-Start by asking the AI to help you set up the project structure.
-Example prompt:
+I would probably suggest starting with option 1 and then using the AI to help you set up the project structure.

 ```
 I need to create a Spring Boot application for processing astronomical data.